kjetilaune/ECE251-Website/README.md

 Started looking into the opportunity for using machine learning for gesture recognition.
 Established Bluetooth connection between phone and macbook.
 Able to use gestures to controll the macbook.

 ## Week 9
+Added support for changing songs and play/pause music on Spotify.
+Added support for controlling power-point presentations.
+Added support for browsing Imgur.
+Implemented six new gestures.
+Implemented a way to switch between applications on the Macbook